nbanholzer/pintos-p3-1/README.md

 >> possibility for deadlock but allows for high parallelism.
 Explain
 >> where your design falls along this continuum and why you chose to
 >> design it this way.
+We have one lock for the frame structure and one lock each per frame.
+This is more similar to a reader-writers lock and seems to be a good balance of speed and parallelism.

 			 MEMORY MAPPED FILES
 			 ===================